b-rodrigues/rap4mads_2023/README.md

-# Reproducible Analytical Pipelines - Master's of Data Science
+# Reproducible Analytical Pipelines - Master of Data Science

+This is the 2023 edition of the course.
+If you’re looking for the 2022 edition:  https://github.com/b-rodrigues/rap4mads

 This repository contains the files of the bookdown I use to teach "Reproducible Analytical Pipelines" in the master’s of data science at the University of Luxembourg.